danielrotar/evasion/README.md

 `[wall type to add]` should be 0 for no wall, 1 for horizontal wall, 2 for vertical wall.
 There is no penalty for asking for a wall that can't be built for whatever reason.

 Each `[wall index to delete]` specifies a wall to be deleted, based on its position (starting at 0) in the game state message.
 There can be any number of these, or none.
+Asking to delete a wall index that doesn't exist has no effect.

 #Prey